What does it mean when a dog’s ears feel hotter than normal? Here are seven common reasons for hot ears and why this symptom should never be ignored.

-Ear mites are tiny, microscopic parasites that can live on the surface of your dog’s ear.
+Ear mites are tiny parasites that can live on the surface of your dog’s ear.
 After fleas, they are the second most common external parasite found on dogs.
 Ear mites can cause extreme irritation to your dog’s skin and can result in hotness, excessive itching, redness, and discharge.

 These symptoms can also look like an ear infection, so it’s critical to have your vet examine your dog and make sure they get the right treatment.